 Commentary: Criminal investigations frequently involve background investigations of persons, particularly as they relate to white collar crime, organized crime, and vice activities.
 Additionally, the licensing of some businesses requires background investigations of persons.
 These investigations should be conducted discreetly and with special precautions.
 This standard is not intended to include background investigations in the selection process.

-ORGANIZED CRIME AND VICE CONTROL

-Standards in this chapter relate to the control of organized crime and vice.
-Organized crime and vice control functions deal with activities, which may or may not be related and use investigative methods that are closely related.
+(M M M M M) NOTES ORGANIZED CRIME AND VICE CONTROL Standards in this chapter relate to the control of organized crime and vice.
+Organized crime and vice control functions deal with activities that may or may not be related but use investigative methods that are closely related.
 This chapter is organized in a manner that separately addresses organizational and administrative differences as well as operational similarities between the two functions.

-Standards in subchapter 43.1 relate to the organization and administration of the organized crime control function and the organization and administration of the vice control function.
-Though they are similar, in some instances, the two functions may be organized separately to ensure continuous and constant enforcement pressure on each area of illegal activities, unhindered by attention diverted to other law enforcement duties.
-Standards 43.1.2 through 43.1.5 focus on vice control while standards 43.1.6 through 43.1.9 concentrate on the organized crime control function.

-Subchapter 43.2 contain standards that relate to operations of both functions.
-Except for standard 43.2.11, which focuses only on organized crime control, all of the standards in these two subchapters apply to both the agency's organized crime control function and vice control function.
-For some standards, a specific action will allow both functions to comply with the standard; for other standards, the respective functions may have to take a specific action for compliance.

-43.1.1 A written directive states the agency's commitment to the suppression of organized crime and vice.

-Commentary: In addition, the directive should state that it is the responsibility of every officer to suppress, and support enforcement of, organized crime and vice activities.
-(M M M M M M)

-43.1.2 A written directive establishes the agency's vice control function.
+Standards in subchapter 43.1 relate to the organization and administration of the organized crime control function and the vice control function.
+Though they are similar, in some instances, the two functions may be organized separately to ensure continuous and constant enforcement pressure on each area of illegal activity, unhindered by other law enforcement duties.
+Standards 43.1.2 through 43.1.5 focus on vice control and standards 43.1.6 through 43.1.9 concentrate on the control of organized crime.
+Subchapter 43.2 contains standards that relate to the operations of both functions.
+Except for standard 43.2.11, which focuses only on organized crime control, all of the standards in this subchapter apply to both the agency's organized crime control function and vice control function.
+For some standards, a specific action will put both functions in compliance with the standard; for other standards, the respective functions may have to take a specific action to be in compliance.
+43.1 Organization and Administration 43.1.1 A written directive states the agency's commitment to the suppression of organized crime and vice.
+Commentary: In addition, the directive should state that it is the responsibility of every officer to suppress organized crime and vice activities.
+(M M M M M M) 43.1.2 A written directive establishes the agency's vice control function.

 Commentary: Vice activities can exist in any community and thus require a law enforcement response from the agency serving the community.
 The directive should establish the administration of the vice control function and should designate one person as being responsible for coordinating and overseeing vice control and enforcement.

-43.1.3 A written directive specifies the responsibilities of the vice control function.
+(M M M M M) 43.1.3 A written directive specifies the responsibilities of the vice control function.